KIDS FOR NOW

 Let kids be kids a little longer.

-Kids For Now was established in 2022 as a grassroots movement, connecting parents throughout the UK, empowering them to delay smartphones together.
+Kids For Now was established in 2022 as a grassroots movement to empower parents to delay smartphones by making a pact together, and gave birth to Smartphone Free Childhood.

-Parents are trapped in a dilemma: We are deeply worried about the impact of smartphones and social media on our children, but, with nearly all children owning a smartphone by the age of 10, the fear that our child will miss-out and be socially excluded or even bullied for not having a phone is also very real.
-Only by connecting with other parents can we agree together to delay smartphones in our community and keep our kids safe from online harm and addictive apps.
+Parents are trapped in a dilemma: We worry about the impact of smartphones and social media on our children, but, with nearly all children owning a smartphone by the age of 10, the fear that our child will miss-out, be socially excluded or even bullied for not having a phone is also very real.
+By connecting with other parents and making a pact to delay smartphones in our community we can keep our kids safe from addictive apps and online harm and preserve real childhood where they play and interact with each other in real life rather than each being glued to their own screens.

 Children don’t need smartphones.
 They can keep in touch with a basic phone, with no internet, and still learn to use technology positively and safely without owning a smartphone.